-Shira M. Helstrom advises nonprofit organizations on tax and governance issues, helping them to achieve their programmatic goals while navigating their legal and regulatory requirements.
-Shira works with public charities, private foundations, trade associations, and social welfare organizations from formation through the life of the organization.
-Clients rely on her for advice on obtaining and maintaining federal and state tax-exempt status and on operational and programmatic matters.
-Shira also assists clients during IRS audits and state attorney general investigations.
+Shira Helstrom advises nonprofit organizations on tax and governance matters, helping them achieve their programmatic goals while navigating their legal and regulatory requirements.
+Shira counsels public charities, private foundations, trade associations, and social welfare organizations on a broad range of operational and structural matters, including grantmaking and impact investing, fundraising, unrelated business activities, private foundation excise taxes, intermediate sanctions, and corporate transactions.
+Shira also advises boards on best practices and fiduciary obligations, and assists clients during IRS audits and attorney general investigations.

-Shira began her legal career in the tax practice of a large international law firm in New York, advising for-profit clients on tax aspects of complex corporate transactions, including mergers and acquisitions, spin-offs, corporate finance and funding transactions, and representing clients during IRS audits and in Tax Court litigation.
-She continues this work with nonprofit clients, helping them to structure mergers and acquisitions and other fundamental corporate transactions, joint ventures, collaborations, and spin-offs, and to form and structure affiliated organizations.
+Shira began her legal career in the tax practice of a large international law firm in New York, advising for-profit clients on tax aspects of complex corporate transactions and representing clients during IRS audits and litigation.
+She continues this work with nonprofit clients, helping them to structure mergers and acquisitions, joint ventures and collaborations, internal restructurings and other corporate transactions.

 Prior to earning her LL.M. in taxation from New York University School of Law, Shira served as a law clerk to Judge J. Curtis Joyner at the Federal District Court for the Eastern District of Pennsylvania.